 The Bug Club’s origins date back to the Autofest car show held in Lawrence, MA each year on Labor Day weekend.
 This 2-day event included a VW car show on Sunday and always had a large dune buggy presence.
 During the 8th annual show, held on Sept.
 5th, 1993, a gentleman by the name of Nick Koulichkov walked around, wrote down names of interested buggy owners and started the Bug Club.
 The club started with a half dozen friends, all with fiberglass bodied Dune Buggies that wanted to build and enjoy these cars together.
 The club quickly grew to include VW enthusiasts and owners of all Air-Cooled models.

-The club is a non profit organization focused on the preservation, restoration, modification and enjoyment of all Air-Cooled VWs.
+The club is a registered 501(c)3 non-profit organization focused on the preservation, restoration, modification and enjoyment of all Air-Cooled VWs.
 Our purpose is to raise funds for local charities, and to disseminate technical and historical information to our members.
 We have over 100 active members and club activities include, monthly cruises, cook outs, tech sessions, attending local events as a club, as well as organizing our own annual car show.

 Club meetings are generally held the first Monday of each month and our newsletter is sent out quarterly via email.
 If you’re interested in joining our group or would just like more information, please visit our “How to join” page, reach out to one of our directors or send a message to our general email: [email protected]